SlimJallouli/b_u585_iota02_iot_reference/readme_aws_shadow.md

 }
 ```

-The LED will turn On/Off depending on the JSON message you sent.
-The board will send bak a message confirming the `reported` state.
+The LED will turn on or off depending on the JSON message you send.
+The board will send back a message confirming the `reported` state.

-The `"Board": "STM32H573I-DK"` and `"Connectivity": "ST67_NCP"` fileds depends on the project configuration you have selected
+The `"Board": "STM32H573I-DK"` and `"Connectivity": "ST67_NCP"` fields depend on the project configuration you have selected.

 ```json
 {